History of Somalis in Minneapolis–Saint Paul: Demographics

-In early 2016, the Minnesota Demographers Office gave an estimate that there are between 40,200 and 52,400 Somalis in Minnesota, although some from the Somali community put the number as high as 80,000.
-These estimates include people born in Somalia and of Somali descent.
+In early 2016, the Minnesota Demographers Office estimated that there were between 40,200 and 52,400 Somalis in Minnesota.
+Some from the Somali community put the number as high as 80,000.
+These estimates include people born in Somalia, and those of Somali descent.

 Somalis in Minnesota reside throughout the Twin Cities metropolitan area and the surrounding towns.
 Many Somalis inhabit Minneapolis' Cedar-Riverside neighborhood, particularly newly arrived immigrants.
-Somali professionals often move to the suburbs to raise their children in a more secure environment away from the inner city.
+Some Somali professionals move to the suburbs to raise their children away from the inner city.
 Although Somalis have established ethnic enclaves, there is an easy commute between Somali areas and the wider metropolis.